redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 **Latency** has two important definitions, depending on context:

-** In context Redis itself, latency is **the time it takes for Redis to respond to a request**.
-See [latency is **the time it takes for the application to process a request*.
+* In context Redis itself, latency is **the time it takes for Redis to respond to a request**.
+See latency is

+* In the context of your application, Latency is **the time it takes for the application to process a request**.
 This will include the time it takes to execute both reads and writes to Redis, as well as calls to other databases and services.
 Note that its possible for Redis to report low latency while the application is experiencing high latency.
 This may indicate a low cache hit ratio, ultimately caused by insufficient memory.